Trafficking Risk in Sub-Saharan African Supply Chains

 DEGREE OF GENDER INEQUALITY

-The United Nations Development Programme (UNDP) Gender Inequality Index ranks Mauritius at 82 out of 159 countries in 2015.[50]
-In 2016, the World Economic Forum’s Global Gender Gap Report ranked Mauritius 113 out of 144.[51]
+The United Nations Development Program (UNDP) Gender Inequality Index ranks Mauritius at .347 in 2021, with 0 being the most equal and 1 being the most unequal.
+This rank marks Mauritius as the most equal country in Sub-Saharan Africa and places it at 63 out of 159 countries in 2021.[67]
+In 2022, the World Economic Forum’s Global Gender Gap Report ranked Mauritius 105 out of 146.[68]

+Men and women enjoy the same legal status, yet cultural barriers persist.
 Under Mauritian law, women have access to education, employment, housing, government services, and credit.
-They can inherit land and manage their own businesses.
+Women can inherit land and manage their own businesses.
 Sex and gender are both protected from discrimination under labor law.
-The law mandates equal pay for equal work as well.[52]
-According to the U.S. Department of State, in practice, however, women are paid less than men for similar work in the private sector.[53]
-Women also make up fewer decision-making positions in the private sector and are rarely found on corporate boards, with most women employed in unskilled labor jobs.[54]
-According to the World Economic Forum’s Global Gender Gap Report 2016, the gender pay gap in Mauritius is 37 percent for similar work.
+The law mandates equal pay for equal work as well.[69]
+In practice, however, women are paid less than men for similar work in the private sector.[70]
+Women also make up fewer decision-making positions in the private sector and are rarely found on corporate boards, with most women employed in low-wage jobs.[71]
 Fifty-one percent of women are in the labor force compared to 81 percent of men.
-Women and men have relatively similar education levels, with 50 percent of both women and men enrolled in secondary education and 43 percent and 35 percent of women and men enrolled in tertiary education respectively.[55]
+Women hold under 20 percent of parliamentary seats.[72]
+Despite gender-based disparities being present in the workforce, women have higher education levels than men, with 56.6 percent of students in tertiary education being female as of 2019.[73]

-Rape and domestic violence, are prohibited by law.
-However, according to the U.S. Department of State, rape and domestic violence is widespread in Mauritius and the laws are not effectively enforced by the police or the judicial system.
+Rape and domestic violence are prohibited by law.
+However, rape and domestic violence are widespread in Mauritius and the police and judiciary do not effectively enforce the law.
 Spousal rape is also not explicitly criminalized.
-The law prohibits sexual harassment as well, but the government is ineffective in prohibiting it in practice and it has continued to be a problem.[56]
+The law prohibits sexual harassment as well, but the government is ineffective in enforcing this prohibition and it has continued to be a problem.[74]

 ENVIRONMENTAL FACTORS